U.S. Court of Federal Claims Bid Protest & Federal Litigation Attorneys

 Common Strategic Reason Why Contractors Prefer to File COFC Bid Protests

 When the stakes are high and the issues in the case require the entire agency record, government contractors would file a bid protest at the Federal Claims Court.
 COFC bid protest requires the agency to produce the entire administrative record.
 This is not the case at the GAO.
-As the Plaintiff at the COFC, your COFC bid protest lawyer can review the record for completeness and supplementation to the record.
-It is not unheard of that during a GAO protest, in comparison to the COFC bid protest, agency personnel would only provide relevant documents to the allegations in the GAO protest.
+As the Plaintiff at the COFC, your Court of Federal Claims Bid Protest lawyers. can review the record for completeness and supplementation to the record.

 COFC Government Contract Small Business Appeals